Prime ministers' speeches on Europe

-Just over a year after losing power in the 1945 general election, the former Conservative prime minister, who was to regain office in 1951, turned his attention to conflict-ravaged Europe's future.
+Just over a year after losing the 1945 general election, the former Conservative prime minister, who was to regain office in 1951, turned his attention to conflict-ravaged Europe's future.

 His speech, in Zurich University, Switzerland, called for the creation of a "kind of United States of Europe" to ensure "peace, safety and freedom".

 Churchill said he envisaged a "sense of enlarged patriotism and common citizenship to the distracted peoples of this mighty continent".

 The speech was recently cited in a video produced to mark the Nobel Peace Prize being awarded to the European Union.

 But Churchill was not speaking about the EU's precursor, the European Economic Community, which was not established until 1957, although moves towards it were already afoot.

 His address was in praise of the separate Council of Europe, which had been established earlier in 1949 in the Treaty of London.
 Its main role is to ensure that its 47 member states abide by the European Convention on Human Rights.